Cultural Training in Italy

 Doing business in Italy isn't like going on holiday: don't expect to get by with knowledge of a few words, and don't assume business is conducted in the same way universally.

-But how can you properly prepare to expand a business to Italy?
+But how can you properly prepare to start a business in Italy?
 There are many cultural training companies and schools which can help you.
 They offer cross-cultural grounding, bridging the translatory and protocolic gaps between nations and people.

 Providing guidance in all areas of business and sociality, these cultural training companies are experts when it comes to negotiation training; management training; and diversity training.
 All training, of course, can be country-specific.